jrpool/phase-4-challenge/README.md

 1. Create PostgreSQL database `vinyl`: `$ npm run db:create`
 1. Set up database tables from `schema.sql`: `$ npm run db:schema`
 1. Load seed data from `albums.sql`: `$ npm run db:seed`

+## Implementation Notes

+This implementation is based on specifications of the Learners Guild Phase 4 Challenge.
+Per those specifications, this implementation does not adhere to the following practices:

+- Separation of routing functionality into files in a route directory.

+- Encryption of passwords.

+- Entry of duplicate password for confirmation.

+- Header and footer templates to avoid code repetition.

+- Exclusion of logic from routes.

+- Singular names of database tables.

+- Sessions that persist across server reloads.